shashist/recsys-course/README.md

 # Welcome to MIPT 2023 Recommender Systems course

 ## Description
+This is the first run of Recommender System course at IDA department.

 Course objective is to provide comprehensive introduction to the field of Recommender Systems.

 - first part of the course will cover theoratical background for RecSys
 - next, we will discuss practical aspects of recommender system training and evaluation
 - finally we will briefly cover counterfactual evaluation from logged feedback

+To join this course contact https://t.me/alexey_grishanov.

 ## Materials